-A heat press is a machine engineered to imprint a design or graphic on a substrate, such as a tshirt, with the application of heat and pressure for a preset period of time.
+A heat press is a machine engineered to press and infuse a design or graphic imprint on a substrate, such as a tshirt, with the application of heat and pressure for a preset period of time.
 It can be used to imprint designs on fabrics, mugs, plates, puzzles, hats, plagues, name tags, luggage tags, and other products.

 // ADHESIVE VINYL //

 Adhesive Vinyl is the type of vinyl with an adhesive backing, and can be cut with a vinyl cutter and then stuck to a variety of surfaces depending on the adhesive and type of material.
 It is most commonly used for store windows, car decals, signage, etc. Adhesive vinyl comes in single colors, and also a wide array of special options, such as patterned, glitter, holographic, glow in the dark, reflective, etc.